Thank you! Your submission has been received!

 Data is constantly generated by actions, transactions, interactions, and connections between users, devices, infrastructures, systems.
 It originates in social networks, e-commerce, websites, apps, sensors, stored data, and smart equipment.

 The uses for Big Data are almost infinite, but the most common is to predict user and consumer patterns.
-Other uses for Big Data are monitoring large-scale financial activities, epidemiological evolution, fraud detection, transport and energy services optimization, to name a few.
+Other uses for Big Data are monitoring large-scale financial activities, epidemiological evolution, fraud detection, transport and energy services optimisation, to name a few.

 The five V's of Big Data